Certified AIDA Master Instructor, AIDA Youth Instructor, EFR Instructor, Competitive Freediver, Ice Freediver

 Andrew Ryzebol is the only Master Instructor in Ontario with a wealth of teaching experience at various levels.
-He has been freediving since 2013, and a certified Instructor since 2017, and is qualified to teach AIDA 1 through AIDA 4.
+He has been freediving since 2013, and a certified Instructor since 2017, qualified to teach AIDA 1 through AIDA 4.

 Canadian National Record Holder, AIDA Assistant Instructor,